beach

 The view from the observation tower.

-Bruce Peninsula divides Lake Huron and its largest bay - Georgian Bay (pictured below) which is sometimes considered to be the sixth of the Great Lakes.
+The Bruce Peninsula divides Lake Huron and its largest bay - Georgian Bay (pictured below) which is sometimes considered to be the sixth of the Great Lakes.

 Not always is Lake Huron so calm and undisturbed by large waves.
 Sometimes it can be brutal.
-In one of my next articles, I'll tell a story about a deadly storm on the Great Lakes happened in 1913.
+In one of my next articles, I'll tell a story about a deadly storm on the Great Lakes that happened in 1913.

 Crystal clear water and a bunch of shipwrecks attract divers to the park every summer.